 If you’re beginning your undergraduate degree, you can help prepare for what lies ahead next fall by participating in one of U of T’s many intake programs.
 Many colleges have designed programs specifically for their incoming students.
 Check with your college registrar to see what might be available.
 Here’s a listing of some of the college offerings:

-- New College offers a full day of academic workshops and events called Ignite on Saturday, September 9.
-Students are also invited to make appointments for individual consultations in the Writing Centre during the summer.
-Bring a high school paper to talk about ways of developing your writing for university courses.
+- As part of its program for newly admitted students, New College offers a series of workshops on writing, research and navigating courses.
+Students are also invited to make appointments for individual consultations during the summer.
 Book appointments online.

 - Victoria College offers a Writing at the University seminar for newly admitted students.

 - Woodsworth College offers its new students the Jump Start program, a full-day introduction to getting the most out of the U of T experience (lunch is provided).
 Register online.

 - UTM‘s Head Start program in late August provides a free series of interactive sessions specially designed to help first-year students achieve success.
 Incoming UTM students can come to as many sessions as they like.